 If you type McLean into the Keyword Search you will get all matchcover images from both McLean, TX, and McLean, IL.
 If you want, say, just McLean, IL, type in McLean IL into the Keyword Search box and then you will get all of McLean, IL (plus a few others from McLean, TX, that have the letter sequence I-L in their title name, so you’ll ignore them).

 Unfortunately distinguishing between Springfield Missouri and Illinois is a bit more difficult.
-If you type in Springfield MO into the Keyword Search you will get all the matchcover images from Springfield, MO, of course, but you will also get all the MOtels (see why?) from Springfield, IL.
+If you type in Springfield MO into the Keyword Search you will get all the matchcover images from Springfield, MO, of course, but you will also get all of the MOtels from Springfield, IL(see why?).
 You can ignore the images that you don’t want.

 Some businesses used hyphens in their names sometimes and sometimes not.
 I occasionally dropped hyphens myself to make things easier (or confusing depending upon how you look at it).
 But if you suspect a businesses name is or could be hyphenated (Bar-B-Q/Bar-B-Cue/Bar-B-Que is common), type in the Keywords with and without the hyphens until you find what works.

 If you are looking for, say, the Hotel Connor in Joplin, you will find matchcovers listed alphabetically by H (Hotel Connor) or C (Connor Hotel) depending upon what is printed on the matchcover.
-Fortunately the visitor will see everything by just putting Hotel and Connor in the Keyword Search function.
+That’s not a big problem because the website visitor will see everything by just putting Hotel and Connor in the Keyword Search function.

 The Keyword Search has some limitations but I find that I can usually find the matchcover images that I want fairly quickly.